slackapi/deno-slack-sdk/docs/functions.md

 - `env`: represents environment variables available to your function's execution context.
 - `inputs`: an object containing the input parameters you defined as part of your Function Definition.
 In the example above, the `name` input parameter is available on the `inputs` property of our function handler context.
-- `token`: Your application's access token
+- `token`: your application's access token.
-- `event`: The full event object
+- `event`: an object containing the full incoming event details.

 ### Adding Functions to the Manifest